-- A complaint should be filed in writing using a District ADA Complaint Form available from the District ADA Coordinator's office. - 2.
-A complaint should be filed within ten (10) calendar days after the complainant becomes aware of the alleged violation. - 3.
-An investigation, if appropriate, shall follow the filing of a complaint.
-The investigation shall be conducted by Jules Tham.
+- 1. A complaint shall be filed in writing using the District's Complaint Form Regarding Title II of the Americans with Disabilities Act, which is attached hereto and may be requested from the applicable ADA Coordinator(s). - 2.
+A complaint should be filed within ten (10) calendar days after the complainant becomes aware of the alleged violation.

+- 3. An investigation, if deemed appropriate by the applicable District ADA Coordinator(s), shall follow the filing of a complaint.
+The investigation shall be conducted by the ADA Coordinator(s) or designee.
 As a part of an investigation, all interested persons and their representatives, if any, shall be given an opportunity to submit evidence relevant to the complaint. - 4.
-A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by Jules Tham and a copy forwarded to the complainant. - 5.
-A complainant can request a reconsideration of the written determination in instances where there is dissatisfaction with the resolution.
-The request for reconsideration should be made in writing to Jules Tham within ten (10) calendar days after receipt of the written determination.
-The ADA Coordinator of the District will review the request.
-The decision of the ADA Coordinator shall be final.

-- 6. The ADA Coordinator shall maintain the files and records of the Marin Municipal Water District relating to complaints filed. - 7.
-The right of a person to a prompt and equitable resolution of the complaint filed shall not be impaired by the person's pursuit of other remedies such as the filing of an ADA complaint with the responsible federal department or agency.
+A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the applicable District ADA Coordinator(s) or designee and a copy forwarded to the complainant. - 5.
+A complainant may request a reconsideration of the written determination issued by the District ADA Coordinator(s) or designee in instances where there is dissatisfaction with the determination.
+The request for reconsideration should be made in writing to the District's General Manager or designee within ten (10) calendar days after receipt of the written determination.
+The General Manager or designee will review the request.
+The decision of the General Manager or designee shall be final. - 6.
+The applicable ADA Coordinator(s) or designee shall maintain the files and records of the District relating to complaints filed in their respective areas. - 7.
+The right of the person to a prompt and equitable resolution of the complaint filed shall not be impaired by the person's pursuit of other remedies such as the filing of an ADA complaint with the responsible federal and state departments or agencies.
 Use of this grievance procedure is not a prerequisite to the pursuit of other remedies. - 8.
-These rules shall be construed to protect the rights of the disabled and to assure that Marin Municipal Water District complies with implementing ADA regulations under TITLE II.
-This procedure is not applicable to complaints emanating from TITLE I pertaining to equal employment opportunity for individuals with disabilities.
+These rules shall be construed to protect the rights of the individual with disabilities and to assure that the District complies with all applicable laws, rules and regulations, including Title II.
+This procedure is not applicable to complaints emanating from Title I of the ADA applicable to District employees and pertaining to equal employment opportunity for individuals with disabilities.
+Employees shall direct all complaints under Title I of the ADA to the District's Human Resources Department.

-MARIN MUNICIPAL WATER DISTRICT

-COMPLAINT FORM FOR TITLE II OF AMERICANS WITH DISABILITIES ACT
+ADA Coordinator(s)

+The District General Manager shall identify and regularly update the name(s) of District personnel who will be identified as the District's ADA Coordinator(s).
+The name(s), phone number(s) and email address(es) of the identified ADA Coordinator(s) will be included on the District's website and other outreach materials.

+Complainants may contact the respective ADA coordinator(s) by phone, email or by mailing the attached "Form for Resolution of Complaints under Title II of the Americans with Disabilities Act" addressed to: ADA Coordinator, 220 Nellen Avenue, Corte Madera, CA 94925.

+Attachment:

+1. Form for Resolution of Complaints under Title II of the Americans with Disabilities Act

+Legal Authorities: 42 U.S.C.A.
+Section 12132; 28 C.F.R.
+Section 35.107

+Form for Resolution of Complaints under Title II of the Americans with Disabilities Act

-NAME: •
+NAME:

-ADDRESS: ,
+ADDRESS:

 TELEPHONE:

+EMAIL: -

-DATE COMPLAINT OCCURRED:
+DATE OF OCCURRANCE:

-DESCRIPTION OF COMPLAINT:
+DESCRIPTION OF COMPLAINT (Attach additiona l pages if needed):

-•

 REMEDY SOUGHT:

-, •

-•

-•

 SIGNED: DATED:

+PLEASE MAIL A COPY OF THE COMPLETED FORM TO:

+(Positions to be identified and updated as needed by the District General Manager) Attention: ADA Coordinator, 220 Nellen Avenue, Corte Madera, CA 94925.